rfarouni/rfarouni.github.io/personal.md

 > "There is a theory which states that if ever anyone discovers exactly what the Universe is for and why it is here, it will instantly disappear and be replaced by something even more bizarre and inexplicable.
 There is another theory which states that this has already happened." -*Douglas Adams, The Hitchhiker's Guide to the Galaxy*{: style="color: #7BD2FF"}

->" The brain is a machine assembled not to understand itself, but to survive.
+> " The brain is a machine assembled not to understand itself, but to survive.
 Because these two ends are basically different, the mind unaided by factual knowledge from science sees the world only in little pieces.
-It throws a spotlight on those portions of the world it must know in order to live the next day." *E.O.
+It throws a spotlight on those portions of the world it must know in order to live the next day." -*E.O.
 Wilson*{: style="color: #7BD2FF"}

+> " Information has its own architecture.
+Each data source, whether imagery, sound, text, has an inner architecture which we should attempt to discover." -*David Donoho, Plenary Address at ICM 2012*{: style="color: #7BD2FF"}

 ---------------